andrewchambers/bupstash/doc/guides/Getting Started.md

 First we must initialize a repository to save data into.
 We do this with the `bupstash init` command.

-Initializing a local repository:
+To initialize a local repository run:
 ```
 export BUPSTASH_REPOSITORY="$(pwd)/bupstash-repo"
 $ bupstash init
 ```

-Initializing a remote repository:
+To intialize a remote repository install bupstash on both the local and the remote machine, then run the following:

 ```
 export BUPSTASH_REPOSITORY=ssh://$SERVER/home/me/bupstash-repo
 $ bupstash init
 ```

-As a side note, you can avoid some retyping by setting certain environment variables (e.g.
+Note that you can avoid some retyping by setting certain environment variables (e.g.
 BUPSTASH_REPOSITORY) in your .bashrc or other equivalent file.

 ## Generating an encryption key